FDA authorizes first e-cigarette, cites benefit for smokers

 AP Health Writer

-WASHINGTON (AP) — For the first time, the Food and Drug Administration on Tuesday authorized an electronic cigarette, saying R.J.
-Reynolds’ vaping device can help smokers cut back on conventional cigarettes.
+WASHINGTON (AP) — For the first time, the Food and Drug Administration on Tuesday authorized an electronic cigarette, saying the vaping device from R.J.
+Reynolds can help smokers cut back on conventional cigarettes.

 E-cigarettes have been sold in the U.S. for more than a decade with minimal government oversight or research.
 Facing a court deadline, the FDA has been conducting a sweeping review of vaping products to determine which ones should be allowed to remain on the market.